How to Catch a Raccoon with a Live Trap

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.

-Step 4 - Monitor the Trap
+Step 4: Monitor the Trap

 Clock

 You will need to check the traps twice a day, preferably once in the morning and once in the evening.
 This is when you will refill bait if needed.
 Checking the trap frequently may dissuade raccoons from approaching the trap.
-Do not keep an animal trapped in the cage for longer than 24 hours.
+Do not keep an animal trapped in the cage for 24 hours.

 Step 5 - Relocate the Raccoon